mamacdon/orionode/README.md

 A minimal, single-user deployment of [Eclipse Orion](http://www.eclipse.org/orion/).
 Use for hacking files on your computer using Orion's editing environment.

 ## Features
-* Basic Navigator operations (Create file/folder, delete file/folder)
+* Basic Navigator operations (Create file/folder, delete file/folder, copy/move/rename a file)
 * Basic Editor operations (Edit file, save file, ETags)
 * Plugin operations
 * Shell command for launching a node app (type ```help node``` in the Shell page to find out more)